okta/okta.github.io/_source/quickstart/widget/default-example.md

 > The `okta-sign-in.min.js` file will expose a global `OktaSignIn` object that can bootstrap the widget.

-## 3. Configure the Sign-In Widget
+## Configure the Sign-In Widget

 There are many ways to configure the Sign-In Widget, though in this case we will use a configuration that will achieve the following:

-* Determine if the user has an Okta session, and sign them in if needed.
+* Determine if the user has an Okta session, and sign them in if needed
-* Perform sign-in by presenting the login form on your page, then redirecting the user to Okta where an SSO session is created before redirecting the user back to your application with an access token and ID Token in the URL fragment (this is the OIDC Implicit flow).
+* Perform sign-in by presenting the login form on your page, then redirecting the user to Okta where an SSO session is created before redirecting the user back to your application with an access token and ID Token in the URL fragment (this is the OIDC Implicit flow)
-* Store that access token and ID Token that we can use later.
+* Store that access token and ID Token that we can use later

-The widget needs to be rendered to a known element on your page, add the following to your HTML:
+The widget needs to be rendered to a known element on your page.
+To do this, add the following to your HTML:

 ```html
 <body>